 Hilary Paynter studied sculpture & wood engraving at Portsmouth College of Art.
 Her prints portray a sense of place with ideas drawn from landscape, animals & politics.
-She lives in Devon & is a Member of both The Royal Society of Painter-Printmakers & The Society of Wood Engravers. www.hilarypaynter.com
+She lives in Devon & is a Past President of The Royal Society of Painter-Printmakers & a member of The Society of Wood Engravers. www.hilarypaynter.com

 Jane Keay is a professional artist and art tutor.
 She was born amongst the hills and valleys of the borderland between Mid Wales and the 'Shires, where she now lives.
 She works in a variety of media but mostly in pen & ink and watercolour.
 Inspiration is derived from the effect of changing light on landscapes and form around her, to which she responds with emotion and spirituality, often using imagery and symbolism connecting with her Celtic roots. www.janekeay.eu

 Jane Peart graduated from Ealing School of Art having studied illustration.
 Her etchings and drawings are inspired by her travels, animals & rural views.
 She lives in Oxford and is both a Member of the Oxford Printmakers’ Co-operative and Oxford Arts Group. www.janepeart.co.uk

 Javier creates pictures with no models, just his imagination and a blank sheet of paper.
 This results in dynamic, colourful works of art with a unique style.
 He has won important prizes for his work and exhibits throughout Spain as well as internationally.
 Javier has lived in Mexico and the USA but now lives in Madrid.

 Jemima Jameson studied illustration & design at